JEFworks-Lab/jefworks-lab.github.io/_posts/2023-08-20-merfish-merfish-alignment-simulation.md

 Now let's say we have a second ST dataset of the same tissue.
 In this case, we will just use the original cell coordinates for this second ST dataset.

-This represents, in my opinion, a somewhat overly idealistic scenario since, in reality, two real ST datasets will never have perfect single-cell resolution correspondence.
+<b>This represents, in my opinion, a somewhat overly idealistic scenario since, in reality, two real ST datasets will never have perfect single-cell resolution correspondence.
 This is because real ST datasets can come from different individuals/animals with their own biological variation.
-Real ST datasets can also come from serial sections of the same tissue block from the same individual/animal but even in that case, there is still generally not a perfect one-to-one match for every cell at every location across the tissue (particularly for mamallian tissues).
-But let's try it anyway.
+Real ST datasets can also come from serial sections of the same tissue block from the same individual/animal but even in that case, there is still generally not a perfect one-to-one match for every cell at every location across the tissue (particularly for mamallian tissues).</b> But let's try it anyway.

 ```python